Students who have any questions regarding fees, should contact the Office of the Registrar, Western Student Services Building 1120, 519-661-2100.

 Student fees fall into three basic categories: tuition fees, non-tuition-related ancillary fees, and supplementary fees.

-Tuition Fees cover instruction, library facilities, examinations, use of laboratory supplies, apparatus, basic materials, articles of instruction.
+Tuition Fees cover instruction, library facilities, examinations, use of laboratory supplies, apparatus, basic materials, and articles of instruction.

 Changes to these fees are regulated by the Protocol that was established between the University and student government representatives.
 Some examples are: